Information for Students Who are Enrolled for a Dickinson Degree

 - active participation in the Fall Bridge Program if reinstated for fall semester

-A student with a semester grade point average of 0.00 in the fall semester is not eligible to appeal for immediate return to active status in the spring semester.
+A first-year student with a semester grade point average of 0.00 in the fall semester is not eligible to appeal for immediate return to active status in the spring semester.

 Students who fail to register by the end of add/drop and who do not inform the Registrar's Office of their plans will be administratively withdrawn.
 Such students may apply for readmission.
 Note: See below for criteria for readmission.